skorch-dev/skorch/docs/user/neuralnet.rst

 :func:`~skorch.classifier.NeuralNetClassifier.predict_proba`.
 Obviously, this only makes sense if :func:`~skorch.classifier.NeuralNetClassifier.predict_proba` returns class probabilities or logits.
-If this is not true, you should just use :func:`~skorch.classifier.NeuralNetClassifier.predict_proba`.
+If this is not true, you should avoid :func:`~skorch.classifier.NeuralNetClassifier.predict` and just use :func:`~skorch.classifier.NeuralNetClassifier.predict_proba` to retrieve predictions.

 score(X, y)
 ^^^^^^^^^^^